sstsimulator/sst-core/CONTRIBUTING.md

 #### **Patches to existing code to fix an issue**

+* Create a "Bug Report" issue in the github issue tracker describing the bug.
+This issue can be closed once the bug fix has been merged into devel.
+NOTE: Bug fixes are generally not subject to the same twe week waiting period as new features (see "New Feature" secion below), but could be if the fix requires major code changes.
 * Create an `issue-fix` branch on your forked repo derived from the **sstsimulator:sst-core/devel** branch
   * Use the instructions above under "Forked Development" to ensure your branch is configured correctly
 * Make all required changes to correct the issue.
 All the changes must be commited to the `issue-fix` branch.